-Once a family member becomes a caregiver, the care recipient might see this commitment as a 24-hour full-time job.
-However, family caregivers have other obligations and priorities like work, family, and their own physical and mental health.
+Once a family member becomes a caregiver, the care recipient might see this as a 24/7 commitment.
+However, caregivers have other obligations and priorities like work, family, and their own physical and mental health.
 Seniors who are still capable of doing things for themselves can easily become completely dependent on a caregiver for all their physical and emotional needs.
 It is one thing when they truly need extensive assistance, but when this dependency is elective, it can make their demands even more frustrating.
 Some seniors even go so far as to “sabotage” their caregivers’ plans for any activities other than providing care, including work, vacations and family time.
 This is unacceptable.

 You must make yourself a priority.
 Caregiving can easily turn into a full-time job if you let it.
 Setting boundaries with a demanding senior is crucial and failing to do so is a recipe for caregiver burnout.

 Do whatever you must to get your parent involved in activities and social events that do not directly involve you.
 Depending on their capabilities, adult day care, book clubs, senior centers, volunteer opportunities and art classes could all be viable options for getting a loved one to focus on something other than your attention.
 They will probably go kicking and screaming, but having other people to interact with combats loneliness and makes them less dependent on you.
 If your parent is housebound, enlist other family members, friends, fellow churchgoers, or a hired companion to visit on a regular basis and give you a break.
 Home companions are available through home care companies to provide non-medical care services (companion care).